GaneshDesk/GaneshDesk/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-MEAN Stack Development
+IBM's AIX, UNIX System
 - 🌱 I’m currently learning ...
-MEAN Stack Development
+UNIX Operating Syatem
 - 💬 Ask me about ...
-Java, Python, Angular
+Unix,Java, Python, Angular
 - 📫 How to reach me: ... koradeganesh.r@gmail.com
 -->